Home

 - Device Authentication and Software Protection Leveraging Hardware Features

-Hardware has physical and analog features that can be leveraged for security purpose.
+Hardware has physical and analog features that can be leveraged for security purposes.
 In our DRAM PUFs project, we leverage the DRAM retention error for device authentication, fingerprinting, key storage, and software protection.

 Back to top